oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 image:
 type: conversion
 ---
-When defining classes for a simple aggregation of values, developers had to write constructors, accessors, `equals()`, `hashCode()` and `toString()`, an error-prone ceremony that has low value and deviates the focus from modelling immutable data.
+When defining classes for a simple aggregation of values, developers had to write constructors, accessors, `equals()`, `hashCode()` and `toString()`, an error-prone ceremony that has low value and deviates the focus from modeling immutable data.
 While code generators can be used to reduce boilerplate code, the goals of the `record` proposals rather focus on its semantics.
 With the motivation of simplifying the writing of data carrier classes, Java Records were introduced as a first preview in JDK 14.
 The second preview came in JDK 15 and the finalized feature came in JDK 16.
-You can see a summary of the history in the [JDK Enhancement Proposal JEP 395](https://openjdk.java.net/jeps/395).
-In this post let's explore Java Records features and advantages in semantics, and apply them for building a REST Api and query a Database.
+A summary of the history is available in the [JDK Enhancement Proposal JEP 395](https://openjdk.java.net/jeps/395).
+In this post let's explore Java Records features and advantages in semantics, and apply them for building a REST API and query a Database.

 **Prerequisites**: